 An Unusual Story of Impel (Greek language) | TEDxUniversity of Thessaly

 Things I wish I knew before entering Product Marketing (Greek language) | ThinkBiz

 Last but not least, I am an active volunteer.
 My biggest initiative so far is Prosfero.
 It started as a local initiative in the city of Larisa where we collected about 2 tons of unused food per month and contributed to social meals that supported poor people.
 After I moved to Athens it became a platform-aggregator that promotes social organizations across Greece.
 Prosfero was awarded as one of the most innovative social programs in 2013 from the Angelopoulos Foundation and Clinton Global Initiative University in St. Louis, US.

 Recently, in the CoVid-19 era, we worked together with the Hellenic Anti-cancer Organization in order to create campaigns that support people in need.
-The concept was to collaborate with Greek influencers to create unique experiences where users could buy lottery tickets.
+The concept called ThatFeeling and it was about collaboration with Greek influencers in order to create unique experiences where users could buy lottery tickets.
 By the time a contest ends, we randomly pick a winner who wins the experience.
 We created 10 campaigns with popular influencers and we raised a significant amount of money to buy masks and medical equipment.